 “So how’s it going?”

-"Oh, right, and this is just a dream come fucking true for me.
+"Oh right, like this is just a dream-come-fucking-true for me.
 There might be a million girls out there who’d die for dinner with you — "

 “There are,” Potter smirked cockily.